-“There is probably nothing more difficult to understand than pain and suffering.
-That’s because you cannot measure it and everyone is different.
-My job is to put a number on pain and suffering, then prove that number is just and fair.”
-Mike Burman
+“There is probably nothing more difficult to understand, than pain and suffering.
+You cannot measure it and everyone is different.
+My job is to put a number on pain and suffering, then prove that number is justified by the facts.“ Mike Burman

 What is “Pain and Suffering”?

-“Physical pain and suffering” is the pain coming from the actual physical injury.
+“Physical pain and suffering” means the pain resulting from the actual physical injury.

-“Mental pain and suffering” is the emotional impact on the mind and nervous system resulting from a physical injury, the injury event, and the emotional changes that occur in the injured person’s life as a result of the physical injury.
+“Mental pain and suffering” means the emotional impact on the mind and nervous system resulting from a physical injury, the injury event, and the emotional changes that occur in the injured person’s life as a result of the physical injury.

 Factors in Calculating Pain and Suffering

-- Will my client make a good or bad witness?
+- Does the client make a good or bad witness?

-- Is my client’s testimony regarding his or her injuries consistent?
+- Is the client’s testimony regarding his or her injuries consistent?

-- Is my client exaggerating his or her pain and suffering?
+- Is the client exaggerating his or her pain and suffering?

-- Can the doctors explain why my client has pain and suffering?
+- Can the doctors explain why the client experiences pain and suffering?